LutherCS/ip-class-pub/exercises/primes/description.md

 Implement the following functionality.

 1. Read parameters `name` and `number` from the URL query string
-2. Generate a page based on the provided values:
+2. Generate a page based on the provided values and display the following:
-   1. Display an individualized greeting
+   1. An individualized greeting
-   2. Display whether the number is prime
+   2. Whether the number is prime
-   3. Display a table of the first `number` primes
+   3. A table of the first `number` primes (1 number per row)
 3. If any value is not provided in the URL, use the following defaults: *student* for `name` and *330* for `number`

 ## HTML